salemhilal/salemhilal.github.io/articles/eleventy/eleventy.md

 {% figure "/eleventy/gatsby-component-requests.jpg" "For bonus points, check out the transfer size and the request count."
 "A screenshot of the network tab in Chrome's debugger on Gatsby's homepage, full of small fetch, json, and xhr requests." %}

-These requests continue as you browse around the rest of the site; navigating to "Docs" kicks off an additional 37 requests over the network, even with service worker support and the browser cache enabled.
+These requests continue as you browse around the rest of the site; navigating to the "Docs" page kicks off an additional 37 requests over the network, even with service worker support and the browser cache enabled.
 They are exceptionally small, but sporadic requests come with a cost: they [keep the antenna active][mobile-battery] on mobile devices.
 In large applications, there's a ton of value in loading JavaScript as it's necessary; it keeps the loading experience light, it makes better use of the browser's cache, and it saves bandwidth throughout a user's visit.
 However, as with everything, there is a tradeoff.
 Network requests activate the mobile antenna, which in turn drains the battery.
 No one likes to have their battery drained.

 In large applications, there's a careful balance to be struck between loading content later and loading it eagerly, but that's a consideration that's probably not important for a personal blog.
 Unless I'm writing a literal novel, deferring the loading of my content is likely an over-optimization for my blog.

 ## Eleventy (11ty) is great.